sanjuthomas/kafka-connect-gcp-bigtable/README.md

 bin/connect-standalone.sh config/connect-bigtable-standalone.properties config/bigtable-sink.properties
 ```

-## How to start connector in distribute mode
+## How to start connector in distributed mode

 Open a shell prompt, change your working directory to kafka_home and execute the following.